New Faculty Development Program

 Once you have completed the Self-Evaluation Worksheet, you will develop your Customized Professional Development Plan in cooperation with your Department Chairperson and mentor.
 Your campus Learning Strategies Coordinator is also available to help with any piece of the CPDP.

-Upon completion of your CPDP, please email a copy to your campus CCIT Learning Strategies Coordinator.
-For their contact information, please visit https://ccit.dtcc.edu/contact/.
+Upon completion of your CPDP, please email a copy to your campus CCIT Learning Strategies Coordinator / Instructional Designer.
+For their contact information, please visit our CCIT contact page (link below).
 Once the Learning Strategies Coordinator has reviewed your plan, he or she will forward the document to the Dean of Instruction for final approval.

 Phase 2: Participate